Australian rules football in Queensland: Participation

-In 2017 Queensland surpassed 250,000 players in 2017 (40% are female).
-This is more than double the number of participants in less than a decade.
-By contrast in 2007, there were around 3,300 senior players in Queensland, and in 2009 there were a total of 103,358 participants.
-Although the overall participation per capita is around 2%, the sport is growing faster in Queensland than any other Australian state.
+According to Ausplay in 2024 the participation rate per capita was 1.2%, down from 1.6% in 2022.
+There are 51,941 adults, just under half of which are female, and 30,563 children though only about a fifth of juniors are female.
+It is the seventh most participated team sport and fourth code of football after soccer, touch and rugby league.

+Historically AFL Queensland has reported inflated participation figures, for example in 2017 it estimated more than 250,000 participants and that more than 40% were female, however official Australian government statistics and later AFL Queensland reports have cited less than a fifth of this total.
+AFL Queensland figures typically include players from northern New South Wales and participants in Auskick sessions which could not be classified as regular players.

-Past Greats
+Past greats

-Over the years, Queensland has produced an array of talent for elite leagues such as the Australian Football League, such as Jason Dunstall, Marcus Ashcroft, Michael Voss, Gavin Crosisca, Scott McIvor, Simon Black, Jason Akermanis, Nick Riewoldt, Danny Dickfos, Mitch Hahn, Dayne Beams, Kurt Tippett, Jarrod Harbrow, David Hale, Sam Gilbert, Daniel Merrett, Che Cockatoo-Collins, Steven Lawrence, Clark Keating, Jamie Charman, Brett Voss, Brad Miller, Mal Michael, Ben Hudson, Matthew Kennedy, David Armitage and Robert Copeland.
+Over the years, Queensland has produced an array of talent for elite leagues such as the Australian Football League.

+Excluding current players, this list includes such players as Jason Dunstall, Marcus Ashcroft, Michael Voss, Gavin Crosisca, Scott McIvor, Simon Black, Jason Akermanis, Nick Riewoldt, Danny Dickfos, Mitch Hahn, Dayne Beams, David Hale, Sam Gilbert, Daniel Merrett, Che Cockatoo-Collins, Steven Lawrence, Clark Keating, Jamie Charman, Brett Voss, Brad Miller, Mal Michael, Ben Hudson, Matthew Kennedy, David Armitage, Robert Copeland, Dayne Beams, Kurt Tippett, Jarrod Harbrow, Tom Hickey and Charlie Dixon.

 AFL Recruitment Zones

-Queensland based AFL clubs have priority development access to the Northern Academy Recruitment Zone.
+Queensland based AFL clubs have priority development access to the Northern Academy Recruitment Zone via the Brisbane Lions Academy and Gold Coast Suns Academy.
 As a result, many of the players from these areas end up playing in the AFL with the designated club.

-List of Queenslanders who played in the AFL & AFLW

-Since the first Queensland player to make the VFL, Erwin Dornau in 1948 more than 180 Queenslanders as at 2020 had played in the VFL/AFL, well over half of them made their debuts in the 21st century.